 Yale ReiSoleil and the team understand what needs to change.
-IOB Smart VC™ leverages the power of the crowd wisdom with thousands of community members participating in the investment decision making process through its Social Investment Platform.
-By managing the investment vehicle like a publicly traded company on the blockchain, IOB eliminates the decades-old management fee scheme.
+IOB Smart VC™ leverages the power of the crowd wisdom with thousands of community members participating in the investment decision-making process through its Social Investment Platform.
+By managing the investment vehicle like a publicly traded company on blockchain, IOB eliminates the decades-old management fee scheme.

 2.)
 Crypto trading.